MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 ### External Access

-Administrators allowing only Trusted Domains for External access, are limited to adding a max of 4000 trusted domains.
-[See this article for more information](trusted-organizations-external-meetings-chat.md).
+Administrators allowing only trusted domains for external access are limited to adding a maximum of 4,000 trusted domains.
+For more information, see [Manage external meetings and chat with people and organizations using Microsoft identities](/microsoftteams/trusted-organizations-external-meetings-chat).

 ### Emailing a channel